miso-lims/miso-lims/docs/user_manual/type_data.md

 * Platform is only important for sequencers.
 For array scanners and other instruments, it doesn't matter which platform is selected
 * Containers per run only applies to sequencers and should be set to 0 for other instrument types
-* Index sequencing should be set to normal except for instruments that sequence the reverse compliment of the i5 index, such as the Illumina NextSeq.
-For these, "Reverse compliment i5" should be chosen
+* Index sequencing should be set to normal except for instruments that sequence the reverse complement of the i5 index, such as the Illumina NextSeq.
+For these, "Reverse complement i5" should be chosen
 * If you are creating a sequencer-type instrument, don't forget to add container models to it